MohammadOpu/MohammadOpu/README.md

 ### Hi there 👋, I am Mohammad Opu
-#### I am web developer
+#### I am web developer ( WordPress expert )

-I am a professional web developer ( WordPress expert ).
 I like to play with code always.
 Proud to be Muslim and thanks to Allah.

 Skills: WordPress/Git/Express JS/NUDE JS / REACT / JS / HTML / CSS